My self-guided tour of the best bakeries in San Francisco began on an overcast and chilly summer morning.

 Cinderella Russian Bakery & Cafe

+The Cinderella Russian Bakery & Cafe is a seven-block walk southwest of Arsicault (and two blocks north of Golden Gate Park).
 My mom's family immigrated to New York from Russia around the turn of the 20th century, though I know little about that side of my family.
+So, when Cinderella turned up in my research of the best bakeries in San Francisco, I felt a calling to check it out.

-Not surprisingly, there was a line for this historic cafe that opened its doors in 1953.
-It moved quickly, though, as half the people were ordering food to go.
+Not surprisingly, there was a line for this historic cafe, which opened its doors in 1953.
+The line moved quickly, though, as half the people were ordering food to go.
+Once inside the small bakery, I was overwhelmed by the options in the display cases.

+There were breakfasts, bagels, borsch soup, chicken a la Kyiv, and dozens of pastries.
 I was tempted to order the Vatrushka sweet cheese tart or perhaps the bird's milk cake but settled on the sour cream cake with a honey sponge, which I was assured was the most traditional Russian pastry available.

 With my prize in hand, I took a small table outside.
 A quick photography session ensued as I carefully captured a dozen layers of cake and cream.
+Then, I plunged the plastic fork down one corner and watched the Russian honey cake bend like a contortionist to avoid being split apart.

 Ultimately, it gave way, and the luxurious layer cake soon disappeared.
 If you have a sweet tooth and curiosity about Russian baked goods, head to Cinderella Bakery.
+My one-day bakery crawl in San Francisco may have ended at Cinderella, but I did another the next time I visited the city.

 436 Balboa St, San Francisco, cinderellabakery.com

 b.
-Patissiere
+Patisserie

-2821 California St, San Francisco, bpatisserie.com
+2821 California St, San Francisco, CA, bpatisserie.com

 Kuhio Avenue Mall Entrance - International Marketplace, 2330 Kalakaua Ave #160, Honolulu, HI